muccg/rdrf/docs/cdes.rst

 Data Elements (DEs)
 ===================

-RDRF allows creation of resusable fields, which can be dropped into the definition of sections of :ref:'forms <registries>', simply by entering their code into the elements field of the section definition (in a comma separated list).
+RDRF allows creation of resusable fields, which can be dropped into the definition of sections of :ref:`forms <registries>`, simply by entering their code into the elements field of the section definition (in a comma separated list).

 A DE is created by an admin user navigating to "Data Elements"  in "Settings"